 The CMAQ program funds transportation projects or programs that will contribute to improved air quality standards.
 Fresno COG continues to pursue funding a balanced program of transportation projects that will improve air quality in our region.
-Similar project types are compared and scored within categories.
+Projects are compared, scored, and funded within the same category.
+May Expand Under IIJA